h4ckl4bm3/mobile-ctf-scoreboard/README.md

 * Must be executed from the rails app folder (/opt/mobile-scoreboard/current)
 * To view all available rake tasks, run `rake -T`
+  * On the server set the environment to production (place `RAILS_ENV=production` at the end of each rake call)
-* Most fields are optional and can be excluded (usually the railing ones)
+* Most fields are optional and can be excluded (usually the trailing ones)
 #### Basics
 ##### Round management
 * Creation